UND to offer world's first doctoral program in Indigenous health

 GRAND FORKS, N.D.—The State Board of Higher Education made history last week with a vote to approve the first doctoral program in Indigenous health.

 It’s not only the first such program at UND or in the state.
 It’s the first in the world.

-The Ph.D. degree will launch this summer, and prospective students are already inquiring about the program, said Dr. Don Warne, director of the Indians Into Medicine (INMED) and Master of Public Health (MPH) programs at UND, who led the push for the new program.
+The Ph.D. program will launch this summer, and prospective students are already inquiring about the program, said Dr. Don Warne, director of the Indians Into Medicine (INMED) and Master of Public Health (MPH) programs at UND, who led the push for the new program.

 “There is a need for well-trained administrators with a deep understanding of Indigenous health issues,” Warne said.
 “There is nothing like that in the world.”

 Warne, who also serves as professor of family and community medicine as well as associate dean of diversity, equity and inclusion at the UND School of Medicine & Health Sciences, has a history of “firsts.”

 With a holistic vision that starts with educating middle school students and taking them through high school, college and beyond, Warne said that UND will offer the world’s only Indigenous health doctoral program, the only online bachelor’s/master’s degree combination in public health, and one of a very few MPH degrees with a focus on Indigenous health.

 As of May 2019, INMED has graduated 244 American Indian/Alaska Native physicians, making it the most successful Indigenous medical training program internationally and in history.
 The new program will be linked to the INMED and MPH programs.

 “This will be a high value degree that’s unique in the nation,” Warne said.
 “We have eight Indigenous health scholars at the School, which is an unprecedented number.
 Through national and international collaborations, we will offer distance education opportunities for students across North Dakota, the region and around the world.”